Condom sizes... how do I know what fits?

 Penis girth also affects how a condom fits.
 The average penis girth (circumference) is four-and-a-half to five inches.
 If your girth is above average, a standard sized condom might feel uncomfortably tight and the larger sized condoms could be appropriate for you.
 For readers whose penis length or girth is less than average, it's important to note that standard condoms could simply fall off during sex.
 Snug fit condoms, which are a bit, well, snugger, are a good option for these fellows.

 To find out "how big is big" or where you fall along the penis size continuum, you may want to measure your erect penis.
 For length, you’ll want to measure from the tip of the head along the upper side of the shaft to the point where the penis joins the body.
 For girth, measure the penis circumference at the widest point using a tape measure or a piece of string.
 You can easily do this yourself or spice it up and have your partner help out!

 It might take a few tries before you find the condom that fits you best, so don’t be afraid to shop around.
 Some sex toy stores may let you buy single condoms or an assortment of condoms for you to try out different options without buying a whole box, which might save you time and money.
 You can buy condoms at places like drugstores, grocery stores, and even online!
 But buyer beware: different brands of condoms have different ways of labeling.
 So just because you’re a certain size in one brand doesn’t mean you’ll be the same size in another.
 Once you figure out your measurements, you can compare brand size using this Condom Size Chart.

 Remember, when it fits you well and is used correctly and consistently, condoms can be a helpful tool in preventing STIs and are also a reliable pregnancy prevention method.
-If you’re a Columbia student, you can check out the Safer Sex Supplies @ Columbia University interactive map to see where you can pick up some free safer sex supplies.

 Enjoy and good luck.